A pox on Martha Carrier

 Settling into married life was a struggle though.
 Before Richard’s second birthday, “the [Billerica] selectman ordered the constable to give notice to Thomas Carrier, alias Morgan, Welchman, that the town was not willing he should abide here, as an inhabitant, and that he forthwith depart with his family, or give such security as shall be to the content of the selectmen on peril of 20 shillings per week, while he abide without leave, first had and obtained, which is according to the ancient town order amongst us.”
 The Carriers remained in town.

 In the fall of 1677, their prospects improved.
 Thomas and his man were assigned to cut brush in the southeast part of Billerica.
 The following February, he took the oath of fidelity to the government of Massachusetts Bay Colony.
-In 1679, Thomas paid the third highest taxes (9 shillings) in Andover after Captain Jonathan Danforth (9 s.
+In 1679, Thomas paid the third highest taxes (9 shillings) in Billerica after Captain Jonathan Danforth (9 s.
 10 d.) and Job Lane (13 s.).

 Their family grew.
 With two teenage boys (Richard, b.
 1674; Andrew, b.
 1677), three children under 9 (Thomas, b.
 1682; Sarah, b.
 1684; Hannah, b.
 1689), and one infant buried (Jane, b.
 1680), life was hard.
 Thomas didn’t have any relatives in Massachusetts Bay.
 Martha’s sister Mary, who also lived in Billerica, had “many things amiss in [her] family,” according to the selectmen, and her husband, Dr. Roger Toothaker, had a habit of wandering off and forgetting about his family.
 Plus Martha’s parents, Andrew and Faith (Ingalls) Allen of Andover, were getting older.